MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 This module can utilize one or more checkers for each media type.

-As the conformance checker could be very long we use an asynchronous system based on messaging system to not lock the system.
+As the conformance checker process could be very long, we use an asynchronous system based on messaging system to not lock the system.
 Metadata and conformance check result are send back to the Core to be stored in the database.

 * runs the conformance tests for the different type of media files.
 * grabs metadata (used for policy checking).